pa2si/tortuga-storytelling/README.md

-v 1.0.14
+v 1.0.15

 What's new:

-- goes online again and robots crawling allowed again -
+- tracking class for time paragraph in event card adapted -

 Done: